Richard Desmond: Political activity

 In 2000, Desmond donated £100,000 to the Labour Party.
-In an interview for BBC Newsnight with Jeremy Paxman, Tony Blair was asked if it were appropriate to accept the donation due to Desmond's links with the pornography industry, to which Blair replied "if someone is fit and proper to own one of the major national newspaper groups in the country then there is no reason why we would not accept donations from them".
+Two years later, in a BBC Newsnight interview with Jeremy Paxman, Tony Blair was asked if it was appropriate to accept the donation due to Desmond's links with the pornography industry, to which Blair replied "if someone is fit and proper to own one of the major national newspaper groups in the country then there is no reason why we would not accept donations from them".

 In December 2014, during the run-up to the 2015 United Kingdom general election, Desmond was reported to have agreed to donate £300,000 to the UK Independence Party.
 There was speculation at the time that a further donation could follow.
 In April 2015, it was announced that he had given an additional £1 million to the party.

 Lotteries

 In October 2011, Desmond's company Northern and Shell launched the Health Lottery, of which around 20% of turnover goes to charity.
 The grants, distributed by the People's Health Trust (PHT), help many good causes and the elderly in local communities across the UK.
 It supports local health causes throughout England, Scotland and Wales.
 The Health Lottery was to return 20.34p per £1 lottery ticket to good causes, which was compared unfavourably with the National Lottery donating 28p per £1 ticket.
 Sir Stephen Bubb, then chief executive of the Association of Chief Executives of Voluntary Organisations, accused Desmond of "profiteering on the back of charities".
 In July 2020, it was announced that the proceeds given to charity was to increase to 25%.

 In November 2019, Desmond announced his intention to bid for the National Lottery licence when it came up for renewal at the end of the year.
 In 2021, Northern & Shell submitted their bid but the contract was awarded to Allwyn Entertainment in March 2022.
 Northern & Shell challenged the Gambling Commission in the courts over its handling of the lottery award process.
 The Gambling Commission offered to settle the case for £10 million in December 2024 and the case reached the High Court in October 2025, with Desmond claiming £1.3 billion in damages.
+In April 2026, the High Court dismissed Desmond's claim, with Mrs Justice Smith's judgement noting “inexcusable” failings by Desmond's legal team.
+Northern & Shell noted that they would appeal the ruling.